rmrsk/EBGeometry/README.md

 Some complex examples that use Chombo3 or AMReX are also provided in the Examples folder.
 These include application-specific code and require installation of Chombo3 or AMReX.

-For more advanced usage, users can supply their own file parsers, provide their own bounding volumes, or their own BVH partitioners.
-EBGeometry is not too strict about these things, and uses rigorous templating for ensuring that the EBGeometry functionality can be extended.

 ## Contributing